grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi reached over Cassandra and pressed the ping button on the active sonar.
 A second later the unit lit up.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-"Captain Percy, the active unit is showing dozens of contacts _underwater_ as well as on the surface."
+"The active unit is showing dozens of contacts _underwater_ as well as on the surface."
 Cassandra kept one hand against the sonar earpiece.
 "Shakes did shut down --- I still don't hear anything though.
 It's completely silent now."

 "It is extremely unlikely that there is a fleet of dozens of ships and subs just floating without engines running."
 Said Hemi.
 "Something else is going on here..."